JDLabOrg/IUManual-EN/004_03_panel_event.rst

 Receiver
 -------------

-Adds Receiver Event to the selected widget.
+Add Receiver Event to the selected widget.
 When **Equation** returns True, Receiver Event will be shown.

-* ``Variable Name`` : Shows the list of variables that have Receiver Event.
+* ``Variable Name`` : Show the list of variables that have Receiver Event.

-* ``Receiver Widget`` : Shows the list of Receiver Widget according to the selected variable.
+* ``Receiver Widget`` : Show the list of Receiver Widget according to the selected variable.

 * ``Equation`` : Set Equation case. (e.g. Sample Variable = 1)